Linuxluemmel/snowflake-proxy-for-Debian/README.md

-Debian 12 has a very old release of snowflake-proxy (2.5.1) For this reason I created the current deb file
+Debian 12 has a very old release of snowflake-proxy (2.5.1) For this reason I created the current deb file.
+I replaces the binary file and changed the manual page with the correct parameters.

 On March 24 I was testing the lastest code ....
 During hours not a single connection from any clients .....